felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 In this highly sheared sections both interpolation methods yield similar results.
 One can notice, that the lines are more "washed out" radially in the RBFI results.

-The general interpolation benchmark can be subsumized by the table below.
+The general interpolation benchmark can be subsumed by the table below.

 #figure(
     table(